Find Grad Schools

 81 Yearly Graduations

 Jackson State University is the 3rd most popular school in the nation for students seeking a graduate certificate in education.
 Each year, around 6,900 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $8,270 per year, while in-state graduate students, on average, pay $8,270 per year.
-The education program at Jackson State University awarded 81 graduate certificates during the 2020-2021 school year.
-Of these students, 96% were women and 83% were members of underrepresented racial-ethnic groups.
+During the most recent year for which we have data, 81 people received their graduate certificate in education from Jackson State.
+Around 89% of these students were from an underrepresented racial-ethnic group, and 89% were women.

 #4